panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 To fix the problem just assign correctly the ref: `<div ref={ref}>Hello, World!</div>`.

-Second, you might *display the referenced DOM element conditionally*:
+Second, you may have conditionally *displayed the referenced DOM element*:

 ```jsx{23}
 import { useRef, useEffect, forwardRef, useState } from 'react'